It’s very unlikely that you may not have heard about Cloud Computing.

 - Expensive: it is costlier than a public cloud and required IT expertise to manage it.

 Hybrid Cloud – It is a combination of Public Cloud and Private Cloud.

-You can host your public service in the Public cloud and confidential and sensitive data related services in Private Cloud.
+You can host your public service in the Public cloud and confidential and sensitive data related services in the Private Cloud.

-- Scalable: you can increase your services starting from a Public cloud and Scale to Private as per demand.
+- Scalable: you can increase your services from a Public cloud and Scale to Private as per demand.

-- Cost efficient: you don’t have to setup 100% infrastructure for private cloud
+- Cost-efficient: you don’t have to set up 100% infrastructure for private cloud

 - Security: you can continue to run confidential processes in the Private Cloud.